 Not all men develop detectable levels of ASA – men with higher pre-vas sperm count are likely to have sustained or early high levels of antibodies.
 Non-vasectomised men who are infertile have the highest level of antibodies.2 The antisperm response appears to be a problem only if a man wishes to have his vasectomy reversed.1

 Some men go through a brief period of self consciousness.
 50% of men keep their operation a secret, they may believe that the operation is tainted by the stigma of emasculation and thinking it would degrade them in the eyes of their friends.
 This period passes quickly.
 A small percentage of men experience depression and angry emotions.
 Some experience a period of mourning over the loss of their ability to reproduce.
 These feelings usually resolve given time.
 A very small percentage of couples experience adjustment difficulties.
 The emotional distress manifests in sexual dysfunction, impotence, or premature ejaculation.
 The vasectomy is the catalyst but not the cause.
 Studies show men who experience impotence post vasectomy are more likely to have female partners who are unable to accept the operation.1

-Post vasectomy pain syndrome (PVP) or chronic noninfectious epididymal pain
+Post vasectomy pain syndrome (PVPS) or chronic noninfectious epididymal pain

-Otherwise known as post vasectomy pain syndrome (PVP), or sometimes chronic testicular pain (CTP).
+Otherwise known as post vasectomy pain syndrome (PVPS), or sometimes chronic testicular pain (CTP).

 The accepted definition is where problems remain unresolved after a period of three months or more.
 Responsible research will adhere to this accepted definition.